 Yes!
-Each role has training sessions that cover all aspects of that volunteer role.
+Each role has training that covers all aspects of that volunteer role.
 This is done both online - accessible via computer, phone, or tablet - and in-person with staff and volunteer mentors.
-The time it takes to complete training varies based on volunteer availability, training schedules, and the specific training needs of the volunteer role.
+The time it takes to complete training varies based on volunteer availability, training schedules and the specific needs of the volunteer role.

 Do I need to have experience to volunteer?

-We supply all the training needed for most of our entry-level positions; any exceptions are noted on the position descriptons.
+We supply all the training needed for most of our entry-level positions; any exceptions are noted on the position descriptions.
 For our advanced volunteer positions, we require and provide additional training.
 No prior experience is needed to volunteer in our entry level positions, but we do require all volunteers to have good communication skills and a willingness to learn.
 Volunteers must be able to read and understand written instructions and be able to communicate with staff and other volunteers both orally and in writing.
 Once trained our volunteers work independently and must be proactive in asking questions or seeking help when needed.
 We frequently update our protocols to improve our care practices, and volunteers need to be proactive in learning these changes without one-on-one staff guidance.
 Volunteers must be proactive and comfortable in communicating with staff and fellow volunteers about any questions or concerns.

 How often do I need to volunteer?

 We require volunteers to fill a regularly scheduled shift at least once per week.
 Volunteers are welcome to work more often if there is a need for shift coverage, either in a regularly scheduled shift or by picking up open shifts online.
 Volunteer shifts typically range from 2-3 hours.